reflectdetect/reflectdetect/README.md

    - fly drone and capture images
    - convert images to orthophotos by rectifying and georeferencing them
-   - run reflect detect on photos to convert them to reflectance images
+   - run reflect detect on photos to convert them to reflectance images Put panels close together as only images with all panels give a datapoint
 ### 2. :white_square_button: Apriltags
    - print out apriltags
    - place them according to the placement guide